-Girl Scouts is lots of fun and a great way to learn new things, make friends, and develop leadership skills.
+Girl Scouts is a great way to learn new things, make friends, and develop leadership skills.

-Based on council feedback and research with girls, parents and volunteers, GSUSA has streamlined and simplified the Girl Scout program offerings by providing new and revised books and other resources.
+Based on council feedback and research with girls, parents and volunteers, GSUSA streamlined and simplified the Girl Scout program offerings.
+As of fall 2011, these books and resources are available:

 Journeys include three series of subjects for each Girl Scout program level:

-The Journeys are the core of the Girl Scout Learning Experience that provides and exploration of all three keys to leadership - discover, connect and take action - ties directly to the 15 national outcomes and provides detailed guidance for adults.
+Journeys are the core of the Girl Scout Learning Experience, providing an exploration of three keys to leadership - discover, connect and take action - tying directly to the 15 national outcomes and providing detailed guidance for adults.